WPManageNinja/paymattic-docs/docs/payment-method-fields/how-to-collect-offline-payment-in-wordpress-with-paymattic.md

 title: "How to Collect Offline Payment in WordPress with Paymattic"
 category: "Payment Method Fields"
 ---

 # How to Collect Offline Payments in WordPress with Paymattic

-[Paymattic](https://paymattic.com/) offers a convenient **Offline Payment** feature that simplifies payment collection without requiring online transactions.
-This feature is particularly useful for:
+**Paymattic** provides a flexible **Offline Payment** option, allowing you to accept payments that are not processed in real-time through an online gateway.
+This method is perfect for businesses and organizations that want to accommodate traditional payment methods or for customers who prefer not to share their card details online.

+It's an ideal solution for collecting payments via:
+- Direct bank transfers
-- Customers who prefer direct bank transfers or checks
+- Personal or company checks
-- Users who don't want to share card information online
-- Businesses that accept manual payment verification
+- In-person cash payments

-This article will guide you through setting up offline payments in your WordPress site with Paymattic.
+This guide will show you exactly how to set up and use the offline payment feature on your WordPress site with **Paymattic**.

 ::: tip Benefits of Offline Payments
 1. Flexible payment options for customers